-Three classes of causes, with their effects on their creator and on those he or she influences.
+Three classes of causes, with their effects on

+their creator and on those he influences.
 The first of these classes is composed of our thoughts.
 Thought is the most potent factor in the creation of human karma, for in thought the energies of the SELF are working in mental matter, the matter which, in its finer kinds, forms the individual vehicle, and even in its coarser kinds responds swiftly to every vibration of self-consciousness.
-The vibrations which we call thought, the immediate activity of the Thinker, give rise to forms of mind-stuff, or mental images, which shape and mould our mental body, as we have already seen; every thought modifies this mental body, and the mental faculties in each successive life are made by the thinkings of the previous lives.

-A man or women can have no thought-power, no mental ability, that he or she has not themselves created by patiently repeated thinkings; on the other hand, no mental image that has thus been created is lost, but remains as material for faculty, and the aggregate of any group of mental images is built into a faculty which grows stronger with every additional thinking, or creation of a mental image, of the same kind.

-Knowing this law, the man or women can gradually make for themselves the mental character they desire to possess and they can do it as definitely and as certainly as a bricklayer can build a wall.
-Death does not stop their work, but by setting them free from the encumbrance of the body facilitates the process of working up their mental images into a definite organ we call a faculty, and he or she brings this back with them to their next birth on the physical plane, part of the brain of the new body being moulded so as to serve as the organ of this faculty, in a way to be explained presently.
+The vibrations which we call thought, the immediate activity of the Thinker, give rise to forms of mind-stuff, or mental images, which shape and mould his mental body, as we have already seen; every thought modifies this mental body, and the mental faculties in each successive life are made by the thinkings of the previous lives.
+A man can have no thought-power, no mental ability, that he has not himself created by patiently repeated thinkings; on the other hand, no mental image that he has thus created is lost, but remains as material for faculty, and the aggregate of any group of mental images is built into a faculty which grows stronger with every additional thinking, or creation of a mental image, of the same kind.
+Knowing this law, the man can gradually make for himself the mental character he desires to possess and he can do it as definitely and as certainly as a bricklayer can build a wall.
+Death does not stop his work, but by setting him free from the encumbrance of the body facilitates the process of working up his mental images into a definite organ we call a faculty, and he brings this back with him to his next birth on the physical plane, part of the brain of the new body being molded so as to serve as the organ of this faculty, in a way to be explained presently.
 All these faculties together form the mental body for his opening life on earth, and his brain and nervous system are shaped to give his mental body expression on the physical plane.
 Thus the mental images created in one life appear as mental characteristics and tendencies in another, and for this reason it is written in one of the Upanishads: "Man is a creature of reflection: that which he reflects on in this life he becomes the same hereafter."
-(Chandogyopanishad IV, xiv, 1.).
 Such is the law, and it places the building of our mental character entirely in our own hands; if we build well, ours the advantage and the credit; if we build badly, ours the loss and blame.
 Mental character, then, is a case of individual karma in its action on the individual who generates it.